Looking for the best time to visit Scotland? Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!

 Celebrate whiskey from not only Scotland but all over the world at the Glasgow Whiskey Festival in November.

 Edinburgh's Christmas season lasts about six weeks starting in late November.
 Enjoy ice skating, Christmas markets, and festive shows.
 The pubs will feel extra cozy this time of year.
-Bring in the new year at Edinburgh's Hogmanay, a four-day New Years' celebration featuring a torchlit procession, fireworks, concerts, and street performers.

-Art and film lovers will appreciate the Glasgow Film Festival in February and Glasgow Art Fair in March.
+Art and film lovers will appreciate the Glasgow Film Festival in February and the Glasgow Art Fair in March.

-In Summary
+In summary

 I hope this post helps you decide the best time to visit Scotland for your upcoming trip.
 In summary, my favorite time to go to Scotland is late May through June and September through early October.